 Heroes of the Storm - Best of 3

-The following match formats are to be used in the post-season (playoffs/finals)
+The following series lengths are to be used in the postseason (playoffs) and in Open tournament grand finals:

 Counter-Strike: Global Offensive - Best of 3